yoeriboven/laravel-log-db/README.md

 ]
 ```

+If no fallback channel is defined it will default to the `single` channel.

 ### Pruning the logs
 To automatically delete logs older than a specified number of days, set the `days` key in the configuration and schedule log pruning: